Top 10 Cities for Startups in India in 2025

 Why Jaipur?

-Bhubaneswar, the capital of Odisha, is fast emerging as a startup hub, particularly in IT, education, and renewable energy sectors.
-The city is known for its clean environment, affordable living, and government support for innovation-driven ventures.
-Bhubaneswar is a great place for entrepreneurs looking for a less crowded, yet thriving, startup ecosystem.
+The city is known for its clean environment, affordable living, and government support for innovation.
+It’s a great place for startups looking for a thriving, less crowded environment.

 Why Bhubaneswar?